 6. Reheat if necessary or serve immediately.

-Ayurveda is a lifestyle that encourages eating according to your unique dosha, or constitution.
-This recipe is geared towards Vata.
+Ayurveda is a lifestyle that encourages eating according to your unique dosha, or constitution, which is comprised of vata, pitta, kapha.
+This recipe is geared towards vata.
 That being said, it’s yummy for everyone and WHOLESOME!!
-I hope you enjoy making and savoring this easy, quick soup!
+We hope you enjoy making and savoring this easy, fall soup recipe!

-The subject of Ayurveda is fascinating to me, and I encourage everyone to investigate its wisdom.
+The subject of Ayurveda is fascinating to us, and we encourage everyone to investigate its wisdom.
 Kripalu Center for Yoga and Health in Massachusetts offers amazing retreats and classes including Ayurvedic cooking.
 This is a great place to start.